htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 RULE3 is set as 'run once' in Tasmota (with the decimal 5 after the rule number) to prevent some extra HOLD commands gets send before rule is disabled.

 Rules also needs to be 'escaped' (as in example) if used with HA automation.
-Tasmota will automatically add needed escape signs, if rules are entered without.
+Tasmota will automatically add needed escape characters, if rules are entered without.

 #### Changelog:
 **doc v1.0:**